section-engineering-education/engineering-education/content/articles/effects-of-feature-scaling-on-a-machine-learning-model/index.md

 ###  Prerequisites
 We will need to have:
-1. A fundamental knowledge in Python programming language.
+1. A fundamental knowledge of Python programming language.
 2. A fundamental knowledge in Machine Learning.
 3. Jupyter Notebook/Jupyter Lab/Google Colab.

-We will build models to predict if a patient was diagnosed with either disease `M` or `B` using the given data for training.
+Using the given data for training, we will build models to predict if a patient was diagnosed with either disease `M` or `B`.

 ###  Importing the libraries
 In our notebook, let us import the following libraries and run the cell: